harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 ### <a name="dates">Dates</a>

+<span style="color:rebeccapurple">New in version 3.0:</span> Support for more than one Date.
+The spreadsheet provides for two date; you can add more by following the <a href="increase_dates">instructions</a> for adding additional dates.

 A Date must have **at least** either a *begin date* or a *date expression.*

 **NOTE:**  The cell format for cells containing values for *Date Begin* and *Date End* **MUST** be **Text**, not some date format like `yyyy-mm-dd`, if you don't want the hours, minutes, seconds appended (e.g.: *1969-17-17T00:00:00+00.00*).
 Some versions of Excel will "helpfully" convert the cell to a date format if you are not watching.